stratosphereips/Hexa_Payload_Decoder/README.md

   - The decoded data is finally passed to Google Translate python library which automatically detects the language and translate it to english.
   - The decoded and translated data is written to an output file to see the results.
   - This flow repeats for every TCP flow found in the pcap.

-> NOTE: The bash script need to be ran with root priveleges because it need to write in /var/log to create the results file.

 ---

 Here is the script working with some example pcap: